javendzk/Valencard-EIT24-BE/README.md

 }
 ```

 ## Extras
-This repository was made by Javen & Benedict with dependencies specified below.
-Run `npm install` to automatically install all of them and `npm run dev` to fire it up on localhost.
+Run `npm install` to automatically install all dependency listed below and `npm run dev` to fire it up on localhost.
 Remember to make a `.env` file containing required resources (PostgreSQL variant) or simply edit ports & database connection on `index.js` (all variant)
 - dotenv: ^16.4.4
 - express: ^4.18.2
 - hashids: ^2.3.0